0tii/GetGuid/Readme.md

 ### Rate Limiting

 GetGuid has a configurable rate limit (`cfg/config.js`) consisting of `requestsPerWindow` and `secondsPerWindow`.
-It is by default configured for `20 requests per window and 60 seconds per window` therefore `20 requests per second`.
+It is by default configured for `20 requests per window and 60 seconds per window` therefore `20 requests per minute`.

 ## Format